sagar1024/smart-gambit/README.md

 #### Tech stack -

-C++ to build the core game engine, Cmake for compilation, SFML library for graphics.
+C++ to build the core game engine
+Cmake for compilation
+SFML library for graphics.

 #### Note - This project is currently under development.